 How to Grow Sage

-Grow this perennial herb to enliven your garden and your cooking.
+Look to this perennial herb to spice up your garden and your cooking

 Egyptian women drank sage tea to increase fertility.
 Hippocrates prescribed it for healing.
 In Medieval times it was taken after meals as proof against indigestion.
 At one point in their history, the Chinese were willing to trade four times the weight of their fine tea for sage.
 Sage’s medicinal reputation is reflected in the genus name Salvia, derived from the Latin salvere, meaning to heal, to save, or to be healthy.